 September 4: Labour Day celebration at Memorial Park, Oshawa.

 September 12: Status of Women & Equity meeting.

 Please see the Event Calendar for more.

-Applications for the 2015-2016 PD Fund are now being accepted.
-Once every two years, a member is eligible to apply for up to $150 in funding to help cover PD costs.
-First come, first served.
-The form is found here.
-Anyone thinking of taking a gratuity payment should use this calculator to see if it is worth your while.
+In other news: Anyone thinking of taking a gratuity payment should use this calculator to see if it is worth your while.
 In most cases, it is not.
 Please contact your released exec for more details.